nebarnix/bradwii-WL-V262/README.md

 Credits
 ======
+ * Anton Zolotukhin made some updates to lights and such for the V666 https://github.com/antonzolotukhin/bradwii-WL666
  * Bradwii was originally coded by Brad Quick for AVR: https://github.com/bradquick/bradwii
  * Trollcop forked and ported to ARM STM32, untested: https://github.com/trollcop/bradwii
  * The Mini54ZAN ARM port to V202/JD385 was done by Victor: https://github.com/victzh/bradwii